samma-io/guide/6-localscanner/README.md

 One if the key fetures of the scanners use in samma is that they should be easy to run for developers and tester.
 So when a scanner has found any issues, The issues can be fixed, And a scanner can then be run to verify the fix.

-Resolving problems in local dev is quick and easy.